MEET OUR FACULTY

 Ballet Faculty

-Completing her BFA in Dance she continued to dance with City Ballet of San Diego for 7 years as a Soloist.
-Professionally she performed soloist and principle roles in Balanchine's Apollo, Stars and Stripes, Serenade, Who Cares?, Four Temperaments, The Nutcracker, and Swan Lake.
+After completing her BFA in Dance she continued to dance with City Ballet of San Diego for 7 years as a Soloist.
+Professionally she performed soloist and principal roles in Balanchine's Apollo, Stars and Stripes, Serenade, Who Cares?, Four Temperaments, The Nutcracker, and Swan Lake.
 Alexis retired to mother two daughters, yet continues to support contemporary productions with Indelible Dance in New York City annually.

 SALLY BABSON-TWOMEY